amandaonovo/amandaonovo/README.md

 - 👋 Hi, I’m @amandaonovo
-- 👀 I’m interested in web3
+- 👀 I’m interested in Java language
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on pointer
+- 💞️ I’m looking to collaborate on Devs
 - 📫 How to reach me ...

 <!---